ayush1999/Keras.jl/README.md

 ### To Do:

 Check if yaml support is needed.
-(No ofiicial Yaml parser present for Julia).
+(No official Yaml parser present for Julia).

 Verify operators.
 (Add more tests for new ops)